 - Perform procedures when the automatic transmission fluid is sufficiently cool. - Always be sure to switch to oil amount adjustment mode when filling automatic transmission fluid. - Slowly add the fluid.
-Adding the fluid rapidly can cause the fluid to hit internal parts and splash around resulting in fluid flowing out of the refill hole. - 1) Lift up the vehicle and maintain in a horizontal position. - 2) Remove engine under cover No. 1. - 3) Remove engine under cover No. 2. - 4) Remove the refill plug and O-ring. - 5) Remove the overflow plug using a socket hexagon wrench.
+Adding the fluid rapidly can cause the fluid to hit internal parts and splash - around resulting in fluid flowing out of the refill hole.
+1) Lift up the vehicle and maintain in a horizontal position. - 2) Remove engine under cover No. 1. - 3) Remove engine under cover No. 1. - A) Remove engine under cover No. 2 A) Remove the refill plug and O ring - 4) Remove the refill plug and O-ring. - 5) Remove the overflow plug using a socket hexagon wrench.